PostHog/posthog.com/contents/handbook/strategy/overview.md

 **Self-hosted vs. Cloud**

-* _Cloud_: if customers can use cloud, encourage them to use cloud.
-Maintain a self-hosted version and migration path but don't push it (we are the most flexible solution - this enables growth.
-People trying it out, or wanting to move to it long term).
-We offer a generous free cloud tier so we can become ubiquitous without the cost/hassle of self hosting.
+* _Cloud_: If customers can use cloud, encourage them to use cloud.
+Maintain a self-hosted version and migration path, but don't push it.
+We are the most flexible solution, which enables growth.
+We offer a generous free cloud tier so we can become ubiquitous without the cost/hassle of self-hosting.

 **Reject the [“modern data stack”](https://www.analytics8.com/blog/what-is-the-modern-data-stack-and-why-should-you-be-excited-about-it/) vs. adapt to it**